Should I use my CPAP when I have a cold?

 Add a heated humidifier

-Many machines have an integrated humidifier, like the Fisher and Paykel Auto CPAP Sleepstyle.
+Many machines feature an integrated humidifier, like the Fisher and Paykel Auto CPAP Sleepstyle.

 Heated hose or CPAP hose fleece

-A common side effect of a humidifier is ‘rainout‘ when a build-up of condensation (droplets of water) forms in your mask or tube.
+A common side effect of using a humidifier is ‘rainout‘.
+This occurs when a build-up of condensation (droplets of water) forms in your mask or tube.

 Please note – Most heated hose options are device-specific; for example, the ResMed AirSense 10 can only be used with the Resmed AirSense 10 ClimateLine Air Heated Tube.
 However, the Hybernite Universal Heated CPAP Tube is compatible with any CPAP machine.